Welcome to the Guild!

 If a member is aware of another member who has experienced a blessing, a loss, or is not well, the Coordinator sends cards to let them know the guild has them in our thoughts.

-COMMUNITY SERVICE: Linda Weiss
+COMMUNITY SERVICE: Sherri Hayes

 In May of each year, volunteers from the guild teach young adults at our local college how to use a sewing machine and introduce them to the art of quilting.
+The quilts made by the students are then donated to community service.

 SHOW AND TELL: